-- to troubleshoot connectivity issues – either internal network issues or perhaps with the internet connection from the ISP.
+- Troubleshoot connectivity issues – either internal network issues or perhaps with the internet connection from the internet service provider.

 Several different router reset methods can be used depending on the situation.